 - the kanji version – the normal Japanese writing, i.e., kanjis and kanas

-This is a half-baked solution because any Japanese would understand what we are writing, but no Japanese would write using kanas alone, unless s/he is writing a children’s book.
-Hence, learning the kanas allows us to write anything in Japanese, but we would still be far from being able to read Japanese.
+This is a half-baked solution because any Japanese would understand what we are writing, but no Japanese would write using only kanas, unless s/he is writing a children’s book; we can write anything in Japanese using kanas, but we would still be far from being able to read Japanese.

 Finally, we can learn how to represent words using kanjis – a life-long effort but… every journey starts with one step:

-The final problem that I see with the Pimsleur Japanese course is the issue of learning a language by studying its grammar, like adults do, vs. learning it by ear, like children do.
-Pimsleur uses the later approach, and I think it is the right method, but only if you are a child, and are totally immersed in the language, in which case you to not need Pimsleur; otherwise, expecting to learn a language by ear using a few lessons is unrealistic.
-Most foreigners not living in Japan that want to learn Japanese have a non-japanese life, non-japanese spuses and children, and co-workers, and clients, and friends: immersion is non-existent and the motivation is usually a fascination with the Japanese culture, which is a powerful motivation but also one that is not vital for survival.
+The final problem with the Pimsleur Japanese course is the issue of learning a language by studying its grammar, like adults do, vs. learning it by ear, like Japanese children do.
+Pimsleur uses the later approach, and probably it is the right method, but only if we are children totally immersed in the language, in which case we do not need Pimsleur; otherwise, expecting to learn a language by ear using a few lessons is unrealistic.
+Most foreigners not living in Japan that want to learn Japanese have a non-Japanese life, non-Japanese spouses and children, and co-workers, and clients, and friends: immersion is non-existent and the motivation is usually a fascination with the Japanese culture, which is a powerful motivation but also one that is not needed for survival.
 So what can we do?
-Pimsleur just don’t cut it.
+Pimsleur just doesn’t cut it.
 It is really great that Pimsleur spoon-feed us tiny sentences that we can memorize and repeat, but to make up for our lack of immersion, we need a way to make sense of those spoon-fed bits, to generalize them, and that is grammar.

 Grammar is the distillation of the rules of a language.
-I think that for most of us, a combination of learning a language using both grammar and listening is a better approach that focusing on either of them.
+For most of us, a combination of learning a language using both grammar and listening is probably a better approach that focusing on either of them.
 Fortunately, there is a lot of great Japanese grammar material.
 A couple of examples are the Genki series and the ‘A guide to Japanese Grammar’ by Tae Kim, that is available in its totality as a book and at the website.
-Neither of them is for casual reading, though.

 In the end